 Hiking trails on Tallgrass Prairie National Preserve are open 24 hours a day, every day of the year but overnight camping and campfires are not allowed.
 During the Summer Season (May through October), the buildings are usually open daily from 8:30 am to 4:30 pm, except for Federal holidays.
 During Winter Season, the buildings are usually open daily from 9 am to 4:30 pm, except for Federal holidays.
-In 2014, several of the buildings are closed or will be closed for repairs.
 There are no entry fees involved.

 Other photos and maps courtesy of the National Park Service